 What is an IVA and how can it help me?

-How do I qualify and apply for an IVA
+How do I qualify and apply for an IVA?

-In order to qualify for an Individual Voluntary Arrangement (IVA), one must meet certain criteria.
-These include having a minimum level of debt, being able to make regular payments over a certain period of time and not exceeding the legal threshold income limit.
+One must meet certain criteria to qualify for an Individual Voluntary Arrangement (IVA).
+These include having a minimum level of debt, being able to make regular payments over a certain period of time, and not exceeding the legal threshold income limit.
 It is important to note that an IVA is only available to people who are resident in England, Wales or Northern Ireland.
-To apply for an IVA, one must seek assistance from a qualified insolvency practitioner who can provide advice and help you go through the application process.
-Once your application is approved, it will be sent to all of your creditors for consideration.
-It is important to remember that an IVA may have a negative effect on your credit score, so it is critical to weigh the pros and cons before making a decision.
+To apply for an IVA, one must seek assistance from a qualified insolvency practitioner who can advise and help you through the application process.
+Once your application is approved, it will be sent to all your creditors for consideration.
+Remembering that an IVA may harm your credit score is important, so weighing the pros and cons before deciding is critical.